boardgamesai/games/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/boardgamesai/games/tree/main.svg?style=shield)](https://dl.circleci.com/status-badge/redirect/gh/boardgamesai/games/tree/main)

 This is the games library that powers [boardgames.ai](https://boardgames.ai).
-It can be used to develop AIs locally, which can be uploaded to play other AIs.
+You can clone it to develop AIs locally, and then upload them to face off against other AIs.

 ---